 - download model

-uv run scripts/download_model.py - start pong server
+uv run scripts/download_model.py - start pong server:

 - download pong dataset

-uv run scripts/download_dataset.py - you can train your own pong simulator using (should take <= 30 minutes on a A6000):
+uv run scripts/download_dataset.py - train a pong simulator (should take <= 30 minutes on a A6000):

-uv run python -m src.main - to use it update
+uv run python -m src.main --config configs/doom.yaml

 - the model architecture is mostly a vanilla mmDiT applied over a sequence of frame patches and conditioned on actions from the previous frame using AdaLN.
 See: https://arxiv.org/abs/2212.09748